jugglingdev/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 # The Odin Project - Margin and Padding 1

-This is a solution to the [Margin and Padding exercise No. 1 of The Odin Project](https://github.com/TheOdinProject/css-exercises).
+This is a solution to the [Margin and Padding exercise No. 1 of Foundations](https://github.com/TheOdinProject/css-exercises).

 ## Table of contents